madprops/airc/README.md

 ## Anti-Spam <a name="antispam"></a>

-There's an anti-spam system that automatically bans users from using the bot.
+There's an anti-spam system that automatically bans nicknames from using the bot.

 This is to avoid abuse but also accidents that could lead to many requests to openai.